Gouravj410/Self-Projects/README.md

 ---

-## 📷 Screenshot (Optional)

-> *(You can upload a screenshot of your notebook output and add it here later)*

----

 ## 🚀 Future Improvements

 This is a beginner project.
 In future, I plan to:
 - Add deep learning models
 - Handle imbalanced data
-- Improve evaluation using precision, recall, F1-score
+- Improve evaluation using precision, recall, and F1-score

 ---